addaleax/lzma-native/README.md

 * `aloneEncoder`: Creates `.lzma` files.
 Supports `.preset` and a bunch of very specific options (see the liblzma C headers for details)
 * `autoDecoder`: Supports various flags.
 Detects input type automatically.

-That is, the following is essentially (a quite slow version of) `cat`:
+That is, the following is essentially (quite a slow version of) `cat`:

 ```js
 var encoder = lzma.createStream('easyEncoder');